Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 WAINWRIGHT: Then it happened (laughter).
 So it was kind of a wonderful, very happy experience that started out with those guys, Randy and Stuart, thinking that it would be a cool thing for us to make a record together.

 GROSS: Vince, you play this kind of music all the time.
-But, Loudon, I don't associate music from the '20s and '30s with you unless it's kind of, you know, like, folk, country-ish music, like your Charlie Poole project.
+But, Loudon, and I don't associate music from the '20s and '30s with you unless it's kind of, you know, like, folk country-ish music, like your Charlie Poole project.
 So where does this music fit in your musical life?

 GROSS: Some people hate their fathers' music, but you liked it.